 Students should move around the academy in a calm, safe and purposeful manner.
-Students and staff are expected to keep to the left, keep quiet and keep moving when in corridors during lesson changeover and at break and lunchtimes.
+To support this, students and staff are asked to "keep left, keep quiet and keep moving" when moving around the building.
 Students are expected to take the most direct route to their lessons.
 No food should be eaten when moving around the academy building.

-In the case of a fire alarm sounding, all students must make their way in a calm and sensible manner to the fire assembly point and line up in single file, in alphabetical order in their tutor group, adopting silence.
+In the case of a fire alarm sounding, all students must make their way in a calm and sensible manner to the fire assembly point on the KS3 yard and line up in single file, in alphabetical order in their tutor group, adopting silence.